klaudiosinani/ao/readme.md

 Come over to [Gitter](https://gitter.im/klauscfhq/ao) or [Twitter](https://twitter.com/klauscfhq) to share your thoughts on the project.

+Visit the [contributing guidelines](https://github.com/klauscfhq/ao/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.

 You can find more desktop apps [here](#related-apps).

 ## Highlights